-- Choose Settings-Source/Symbol Modes-Symbols, or choose Settings-Display Modes ..., and in the dialog box, click on Symbolic Addresses.
+• Choose Settings-Source/Symbol Modes-Symbols, or choose Settings-Display Modes ..., and in the dialog box, click on Symbolic Addresses.
 In the Field Widths area of the dialog box, you can select the widths of the Label Field and Symbols in Mnemonic Field to control the display space allocated to the symbols.
-To select symbol types, use the command line, described below. - Using the command line, enter commands as follows: - To display symbols in the trace list, enter:
+To select symbol types, use the command line, described below.

+• To display symbols in the trace list, enter: